Rufinamide Oral Suspension

 - Trouble walking.

 - If seizures are worse or not the same after starting rufinamide oral suspension.

-- Patients who take rufinamide oral suspension may be at a greater risk of having thoughts or actions of suicide.
-The risk may be greater in people who have had these thoughts or actions in the past.
-Call the doctor right away if signs like low mood (depression), nervousness, restlessness, grouchiness, panic attacks, or changes in mood or actions are new or worse.
-Call the doctor right away if any thoughts or actions of suicide occur.
+- Like other drugs that may be used for seizures, rufinamide oral suspension may rarely raise the risk of suicidal thoughts or actions.
+The risk may be higher in people who have had suicidal thoughts or actions in the past.
+Call the doctor right away about any new or worse signs like depression; feeling nervous, restless, or grouchy; panic attacks; or other changes in mood or behavior.
+Call the doctor right away if any suicidal thoughts or actions occur.

 What are some other side effects of Rufinamide Oral Suspension?

 All drugs may cause side effects.
 However, many people have no side effects or only have minor side effects.
 Call your doctor or get medical help if any of these side effects or any other side effects bother you or do not go away:

 - Flu-like signs.

 These are not all of the side effects that may occur.
 If you have questions about side effects, call your doctor.
 Call your doctor for medical advice about side effects.

 You may report side effects to the FDA at 1-800-332-1088.
 You may also report side effects at https://www.fda.gov/medwatch.

 If OVERDOSE is suspected: